 Types Of Goalkeeper Gloves

-There are basically 3 types of gloves in the market and they are Flat or “Box Cut”, Roll, and Negative.
+There are basically 3 types of gloves on the market they are Flat or “Box Cut”, Roll, and Negative.

 They are loose-fitting gloves that have squared finger stitching on the outside and they look flat and boxy to allow more catching area.

-The Rolled Finger gloves are the popular types preferred by goalkeepers that have the same stitching as the Flat but they are roundish at the fingertips.
+The rolled finger gloves are the popular types preferred by goalkeepers that have the same stitching as the Flat but they are roundish at the fingertips.

-This type of glove provides stability and a better fit for players with little fingers and thinner hands which matched the size for kids and girls
+This type of glove provides stability and a better fit for players with little fingers and thinner hands that matched the size of kids and girls

 What Are Goalkeeper Gloves Made Of?

 The backhand is the knuckle area, the palm area is used to catch the ball, and the closure is the wrist area where the glove is secured from slipping off.

 The backhand is usually padded with thick foam to provide protection to the goalie’s hands when punching the ball away.

 The palm is the most used area during the game because the goalie handles the ball more often, especially when blocking hard-kick shots from the opponent.

 The common material used is latex because they offer a good grip on the ball.
-A thin layer of latex provides better grip but less protection to the goalie’s hands and is also not durable.
+A thin layer of latex provides a better grip but less protection to the goalie’s hands and is also not durable.